-Ownership of gold can be a fairly polarizing topic within the financial community.
+The discussion about whether or not you should buy gold can be a fairly polarizing topic within the financial community.
 Many people will say that it is a waste of resources since it has such a low ROI (2020 being a notable exception to that).
 Others counter that argument by pointing out that it acts as a safety net for your finances.
 Having a percentage of your wealth in gold protects you from market volatility.

-America’s Turbulent Relationship with Gold
+America’s Turbulent Relationship with Buying and Owning Gold

-The United States has had an on-again off-again relationship with gold.
+The United States has had an on-again-off-again relationship with gold.
 Without going into too much detail, after the Great Depression, FDR made it illegal for private citizens to own gold while Congress changed the law regarding payments of debts in gold.
 Later, Nixon annulled the Bretton Woods agreement, taking America (and the world) off the gold standard completely.

 Because the United States is not on a gold standard, you should be.
-In 2009 through 2011 America tried to recover from the global economic downturn by a process called Quantitative Easing.
+From 2009 through 2011 America tried to recover from the global economic downturn by a process called Quantitative Easing.
 That’s fancy economist talk for printing a bunch of money.
 This process quintupled the American money supply in just a few years.

 In 2020, again the United States fired up the printing presses.
 To soften the blow of massive unemployment, the government handed out stimulus checks to individuals and businesses.
 This pumped more fiat currency into the world.
 Every time a government increases its money supply, the value of gold goes up as the value of its currency goes down.

 Gold and You